At the time of writing this, I’ve been off campus for well over four weeks and I’m terribly depressed.

 “Do something new.
 Enrich your brain by exposing it to new things daily.”

 While university is definitely ‘something new’ for many of us, once you’re on break its very easy to fall into an old rut or bad habit.
 Doing something new, even if it’s taking a different route to work, or wearing your watch on the other wrist, can exercise and invigorate your brain.
-You can do anything from learning a new language, a new recipe, teach yourself a card trick, try knitting, or even build a Backwards Brain Bike, something that jilts you out of your cognitive rut.
+You can do anything from learning a new language, a new recipe, teach yourself a card trick, try knitting, or mastering a Tie Tok dance something that jilts you out of your cognitive rut.

 Values and Inspiration